RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 and thus they are licensed under Creative Commons Attribution-ShareAlike license.
 Such files have appropriate attribution and license information within them.
-If you don't wish to deal with these licenses, simply delete such file(s) from the builtinslottype directory.
+If you don't wish to deal with these licenses, simply delete such file(s) from the builtinslottypes directory.
 You will need to provide your own versions of these files.
 Note that only some of those files have a different license - you DON'T need to delete the entire directory to remove them.
 Simply search in builtinslottypes directory for "license" and/or "attribution"